This hasn’t yet been added to The Great American Songbook, but that’s the sound I was going for. Bruce’s accompaniment added tremendously to the song.

 Bruce Neswick, piano

-My parents taught me that I'd never get rich overnight; wealth comes from working hard and saving everything in sight.
+My parents taught me that I'd never get rich overnight;

 I had a piggybank; I'd add a coin or two, and gradually my penny fortune grew.